spiral/docs/docs/en/framework/application-server.md

 ./rr serve
 ```

-You can observe the memory consumption of your workers in realtime and other information via
+You can observe memory consumption of your workers in realtime and other information via

 ```bash
 ./rr workers -i